owntracks/recorder/README.md

 Run the _recorder_ with the path to your Lua script specified in its `--lua-script` option (there is no default).
 If the script cannot be loaded (e.g. because it cannot be read or contains syntax errors), the _recorder_ unloads Lua and continues *without* your script.

-Your Lua program is automatically provided with a table which contains the following members:
+If the Lua script can be loaded, it is automatically provided with a table variable called `otr` which contains the following members:

 * `otr.version` is a read-only string with the _recorder_ version (example: `"0.3.2"`)
-* `otr.log()` is a function which takes a string which is logged to syslog at the _recorder_'s facility and log level INFO.
+* `otr.log(s)` is a function which takes a string `s` which is logged to syslog at the _recorder_'s facility and log level INFO.
-* `otr.strftime(fmt, t)` is a function which takes a format string (see `strftime(3)`) and an integer number of seconds and returns a string with the formatted UTC time.
+* `otr.strftime(fmt, t)` is a function which takes a format string `fmt` (see `strftime(3)`) and an integer number of seconds `t` and returns a string with the formatted UTC time.
 If `t` is 0 or negative, the current system time is used.

-Your Lua script must provide the following functions:
+Your Lua script *must* provide the following functions:

 ### `otr_init`